skhiggins/ra_guide/README.md

 2. Upload raw files with FileZilla to KLC, update server with scripts using GitHub.
 3. Update results produced in server with GitHub.

+## Uploading files via FileZilla
+You should only upload and download data (both raw and proceessed) via [FileZilla](https://filezilla-project.org/), and keep updated results and scripts using GitHub.
+To upload new files, you can input the following on FileZilla:
+- **Host**: klc.ci.northwestern.edu
+- **Username**: Your NetID
+- **Password**: Password for your NetID
+- **Port**: 22
+To upload files, drag to the selected folder on the right pane.
+To download files, right click download.

 ## Accessing KLC
 1. If you’re not connected to a network at Northwestern, use [GlobalProtect](https://kb.northwestern.edu/page.php?id=94726) to connect via VPN.
 2. If you have a Mac, open the terminal.
 If you have Windows, first install Cygwin so that you can use Linux commands from the command line, then you can open the command line with Windows+R, type cmd, Enter.